davide2894/react-reads/journal.md

 What happens?
 None means remove from {api}/books.
 Which means that the book doesn't appear anymore in getBooks()

 after giving shelf to book, and click on back, app doesn't get books

+***

+# Day 19 - Sat 2/6/18

+9:48am - handleAppChange should be triggered when a book is moved to a shelf.
+6:02pm - many interrumptions.
+Problem was that since Route uses () => already, using it again in inline prop confuses React.
+In fact the call gets ignored.
+Remove () from inline prop, inside Route render(), and it works